tcallsen/video-conversion-rest-api/README.md

 The `container` specifies the desired video container (e.g. `mp4`, `webm`, etc.).
 Any video and audio codecs available to FFmpeg in the [jrottenberg/ffmpeg:7.1-alpine](https://github.com/jrottenberg/ffmpeg) docker container are supported.

-Multiple conversion jobs can be provided as part of the same batch request, simply add new entries to the `POST` request body:
+Multiple conversion jobs can be provided as part of the same request, simply add multiple entries to the initial `POST` request body:

 ```
 [